ossistyle/http-client-description/README.md

 	curl -sS https://getcomposer.org/installer | php
 	```

-2. Next, run the Composer command to install the latest stable version of the AWS SDK for PHP:
+2. Next, run the Composer command to install the latest stable version of the VWS SDK for PHP:

 	```
 	composer require ossistyle/vws-php